Unity-Billal-mesloub/npm/README.md

 **Note**: The `pkgRoot` directory must contain a `package.json`.
 The version will be updated only in the `package.json` and `npm-shrinkwrap.json` within the `pkgRoot` directory.

-**Note**: If you use a [shareable configuration](https://github.com/semantic-release/semantic-release/blob/master/docs/usage/shareable-configurations.md#shareable-configurations) that defines one of these options you can set it to `false` in your [**semantic-release** configuration](https://github.com/semantic-release/semantic-release/blob/master/docs/usage/configuration.md#configuration) in order to use the default value.
+**Note**: If you use a [shareable configuration](https://github.com/Unity-Billal-mesloub/semantic-release/blob/main/docs/usage/shareable-configurations.md#shareable-configurations) that defines one of these options you can set it to `false` in your [**semantic-release** configuration](https://github.com/Unity-Billal-mesloub/semantic-release/blob/main/docs/usage/configuration.md#configuration) in order to use the default value.

 ### npm configuration

-The plugin uses the [`npm` CLI](https://github.com/npm/cli) which will read the configuration from [`.npmrc`](https://docs.npmjs.com/files/npmrc).
-See [`npm config`](https://docs.npmjs.com/misc/config) for the option list.

 The [`registry`](https://docs.npmjs.com/misc/registry) can be configured via the npm environment variable `NPM_CONFIG_REGISTRY` and will take precedence over the configuration in `.npmrc`.